Maximum Recovery-MINIMUM TIMeâ„¢

 Contact the Blumenshine Law Group for a Free Consultation

 While you recover from a broken bone or bones, you might feel physically, emotionally, and financially vulnerable.
-You might be tempted to accept any offer an insurance company gives you to avoid the stress of the whole process.
+You may be tempted to accept any offer an insurance company makes to avoid the stress of the entire process.
 Insurance companies know this and often prey on the vulnerable.
 In most cases, a dedicated, talented attorney fights for their injured client, resulting in higher settlement amounts.
 You will also benefit from an experienced, savvy lawyer who will counsel and advocate for you.
-This can go a long way to alleviating the legal process’s stress and ensuring your rights are protected.
-Call or text us today at (312)766-1000 or email [email protected] to see how we can help you heal.
+This can go a long way toward alleviating the stress of the legal process and ensuring your rights are protected.

 Free Case Consultation